Site Cleanup and Monitoring

 While Alaska regulations contain cleanup levels for fuel components, there is currently no cleanup level established for sulfolane in Alaska.
 An explanation of the sulfolane cleanup level situation is provided in the August 2015 newsletter (PDF 1.5M)

-More information about the 2017 settlement is available in the fact sheet: Summary of Settlement Agreement, Providing Public Water System Expansion, North Pole, Alaska (PDF 3.6M)
+- More on the 2017 settlement in this fact sheet: Summary of Settlement Agreement, Providing Public Water System Expansion, North Pole, Alaska (PDF 3.6M)

 Within the sulfolane plume, construction activities that require excavation may need to manage sulfolane-impacted dewatering discharge.